MelikaRad/DeepLearning_Projects/README.md

 # AI_Assignment_Projeccts_2024
-My Assignments for the ClassVison's AI course with focus on Keras &amp; Tensorflow
+My Assignments for the ClassVison's AI course with focus on Keras &amp; Tensorflow -- bone fracture
+-- hand gusture